 The other important factor is your car's engine, and how much work it has to do to run the air-conditioning unit.
 Little 4-cylinder engines have to really crank when they're also running an AC unit.
 A big 8-cylinder engine, which you'll usually find in larger cars, trucks and SUVs, can run an AC unit without breaking a sweat.

-AC and Windows: What the Experts Found
+AC or Windows Down: What the Experts Found

 Auto experts from Edmunds.com and the Society of Automotive Engineers (SAE) have run tests to see which strategy -- windows up, AC on or windows down, AC off -- yields better mileage.
 In an oft-cited SAE study from 2004, engineers compared two large vehicles' fuel efficiency -- an SUV with an 8.1 liter, 8-cylinder engine, and a sedan with a 4.6 liter, 8-cylinder engine -- under each driving condition at low, medium and high speeds.